epfl-ada/ada-2023-project-crunchychicken/docs/_posts/2023-12-22-genre-success.md

 ## Are directors who tend to work on more diverse projects less or more successful?

 Similar to the previous question, we can compare the success score of the directors and check the correlation with a measure of *tendency for more diverse projects*.
 We do this for two measures: 1. the average number of genres per move of the director; and 2. the total number of explored genres.
-The dependent variable here is, the `avg-3` score of the director and the number of awards of the director (note, director, not movie).
+The dependent variable here is, the `avg-3` score of the director and the number of awards of the director.
 The following table summarizes the results of linear regression models for predicting the dependent variable from each of the two dependent variables.
 Note that contrary to the previous question, here the features are not standardized.
 The first row shows that there is a small correlation between the average number of genres per movie and the success score.
 The second and the third rows show that although the positive correlations with the average number of genres per movie are insignificant with a significance level of 5%, there is a very small significant positive correlation with the total number of genres explored.
 The low R-squared in all the models shows that very little part of the distributions can be explained by the independent variables linearly.

 | Metric           | Intercept $($p-value$)$ | genresPerMovie $($p-value$)$ | genresExplored $($p-value$)$ | R-squared |
 |------------------|-------------------------|------------------------------|------------------------------|-----------|